 Creamy Pesto Potato Salad is a refreshing salad with roasted baby potatoes, fresh greens, and a creamy vegan cashew basil pesto!
-It’s a filling side salad that you can pair with grilled meats, hamburgers, and Sunday roast, or enjoy it as a vegan meal with some artisan bread or crackers.

 It's a new twist on a traditional potato salad, refreshing and with homemade pesto.
 Although we love all potato salads like one of our favorites classic mayo potato salad with bacon, this pesto salad is a new level of deliciousness.